Pessimistic Model-based Offline Reinforcement Learning under Partial Coverage: Introduction

+\item We show that in the model-based setting, realizability and partial coverage is enough to learn a high-quality comparator policy (\pref{thm:version} {\newedit and \pref{thm:version2}}).
+Notably, (1) this result holds for \emph{any MDPs with realizable model classes}, (2) we can compete against even history-dependent policies.
+This is in sharp contrast to the state-of-art provable model-free offline RL results: see \pref{tab:comparison} for detailed comparisons to prior works.

+\item Under additional structural assumptions (e.g., KNRs, linear MDPs, linear mixture MDPs, low-rank MDPs, factored MDPs), we show that we can seamlessly refine the density ratio based concentrability coefficients to problem specific quantities. {\newedit This flexibility to adapt to problem specific coverage measuring quantities is in sharp contrast to standard offline RL algorithms.
+Especially, two notable settings are low-rank MDPs (with unknown features) (\pref{thm:low_rank}) and factored MDPs (\pref{thm:factoed}): (a) for offline representation learning in low-rank MDPs, the density ratio concentrability coefficient is refined to be a relative condition number under the true (but unknown) representation (\pref{thm:low_rank}); (b) for factored MDPs, the concentrability coefficient is refined using the density ratios associated to individual factors (\pref{thm:factoed}).}

-\paragraph{Our contributions.} Our contributions are three folds, which we summarize below: \begin{enumerate} \item We show that in the model-based setting, realizability and partial coverage (measured in density ratio based concentrability coefficient) is enough to learn a high-quality policy (\pref{thm:version}).
-Notably, this result holds for \emph{any MDPs}.
-See \pref{tab:comparison} for detailed comparisons to prior works. \item Under various additional structural assumptions (e.g., KNRs), we show that we can refine the density ratio to relative condition number.
-One notable setting is the offline representation learning in low-rank MDPs, where the relative condition number is defined using the true (but unknown) representation (\pref{thm:low_rank} in \pref{sec:feature_learning}). \item For computational purpose, we develop incremental policy optimization and posterior sampling-based offline RL algorithms under Bayesian setting (\pref{alg:pspo} and \pref{thm:bayesian_pspo} in \pref{sec:alg}).
-While moving to the Bayesian setting, we sacrifice from a worst-case guarantee to a guarantee on the Bayesian suboptimality gap, we gain benefits in terms of no need to design pessimism inside the algorithms, which allows us to move beyond linear structures. \end{enumerate}
+{\newedit \item For computational purpose, we develop incremental policy optimization and posterior sampling-based offline RL algorithms under Bayesian setting (\pref{alg:pspo} and \pref{thm:bayesian_pspo} in \pref{sec:alg}).
+While moving to the Bayesian setting, we sacrifice from a worst-case guarantee to a guarantee on the Bayesian suboptimality gap, we gain benefits in terms of no need to design pessimism inside the algorithms.} \end{enumerate}